Hair Care Business Inventory Financing

 Who is eligible for 8fig hair care business financing

 The 8fig application process is quick and easy compared to most other funding providers.
 If you’re eligible, you’ll receive your funding in days, rather than weeks or months.
 There’s no mountain of paperwork, no credit check, and no collateral required.
-All 8fig asks is that you sell a product online, have at least 12 months of trading history, generate $100,000 or more in yearly sales, and have made at least $8,000 in sales per month for the last three months before applying.
-If you’ve been selling for 6 – 12 months, you may also be eligible if you have a monthly sales revenue of at least $21,000.
+All 8fig asks is that you sell a product online, have at least 12 months of trading history, generate $100,000 or more in yearly sales, and have made an average of $8,000 in sales per month for the last three months before applying.

 How to apply for 8fig financing